bobvandevijver/latex-bundle/Resources/doc/documentation.md

 This bundle also includes a HTML to LaTeX parser, which will parse basic HTML structures and convert it to basic LaTeX syntax.
 At the moment the following tags are supported:

-`b, strong, em, u, sup, sub (requires fixltx2e package), ol, ul, li, a and p`
+`b, strong, em, u, sup, sub (requires fixltx2e package), ol, ul, li, a, p and br`

 NOTE: The parser assumes that the HTML input is generated using a CK-editor instance.
 When this is not the case, the behaviour might be unexpected!